6 Best Homeowners Insurance Companies in Minnesota 2023

 You’ll need to buy enough insurance to rebuild your home in the event that it is destroyed, but you may also want to purchase additional protection.

-If you opt to increase your liability protection or have a high-value home, then your costs are likely to be higher than the averages we’ve listed here.
+If you opt to increase your liability protection or have a high-value home, your costs will likely be higher than the averages we’ve listed here.

 Deductible

-You should expect to pay more for a low deductible than you would for a high deductible.
+You should expect to pay more for a low than a high deductible.

 Endorsements and Riders